zorbaTheRainy/autotranslate/README.md

 ## Thoughts on use with Paperless

-My original idea for this was I was tired of feeding in documents one at a time to the Google Translation web site.
+My original idea for this project was I was tired of feeding in documents one at a time to the Google Translation web site.
 The Google API costs money; the DeepL API does not.
+I decided to use the DeepL API.

 At about the same time, I started to look into [Paperless](https://github.com/paperless-ngx/paperless-ngx), "a document management system that transforms your physical documents into a searchable online archive so you can keep, well, less paper."